Sometimes, a shape needs to change when it interpolates from light to bold. Glyphs offers two solutions.

 What to choose when: alternate glyphs or layers?

 I guess it depends on the kind of type designer that you are.
-Personally I prefer the approach with alternate layers, because I have more control and it is much easier to change the break points for many glyphs at once in the feature code.
+Personally I prefer the approach with alternate glyphs, because I have more control and it is much easier to change the break points for many glyphs at once in the feature code.
 Imagine having to go into the alternate layers of each glyph… ugh.
 But on the other hand, alternate layers are easier to set up in the first place.

 Well, I guess you can pick your own winner.
 Here is a summary of pros and cons that may help you along the way: